tplatt37/a-new-startup-pipeline-demo/README.md

 The ASG has a Dynamic Scaling Policy - Target Tracking of 50% CPU.

 The instances have "stress" pre-installed - you can use SSM Command Document to run:

+Use "Run Command" in SSM with the AWS-RunShellScript option:
 ```
 stress --cpu 1 --timeout 600s
 ```